civol/HDLRuby/README.md

 A transmit statement is declared using the arrow operator `<=` within a behavior.
-Its right value is the expression to compute and its left value is a reference to the target signals (or parts of signals), i.e., the signals (or part of signals) that receives the computation result.
+Its right value is the expression to compute and its left value is a reference to the target signals (or parts of signals), i.e., the signals (or part of signals) that receive the computation result.

-For example following code transmits the value `3` to signal `s0` and the sum the values of signals `i0` and `i1` to the first four bits of signal `s1`:
+For example following code transmits the value `3` to signal `s0` and the sum of the values of signals `i0` and `i1` to the first four bits of signal `s1`:

 ```ruby
 s0 <= 3
 s1[3..0] <= i0 + i1
 ```

-The behavior of the transmit statement depends on the execution mode of the enclosing block:
+The comportment of a transmit statement depends on the execution mode of the enclosing block:

  - If the mode is parallel, the target signals are updated